Lms24/24-10-viennajs-mutation-testing/README.md

-# Building an Error and Performance Monitoring SDK for SvelteKit
+# Mutation Testing

-Slides for my talk at the January 2023 Svienna Meetup
+Slides for my talk at the Oct 2024 ViennaJS Meetup

 Created with:
 - [`reveal.js`](https://revealjs.com/)